allegro/blog/_posts/2021-10-06-comparing-mongodb-composite-indexes.md

 A unique index will be automatically created on pair of both fields along with the collection.

-Many developers would most likely prefer to use an artificial key, and index the `name` and `surname` fields separately, as shown in collection `coll2`:
+Many developers would most likely prefer to use an artificial key, and index the `name` and `surname` fields separately, as shown in collection `artificial`:

 ```json
 {